MSDS698/2020-product-analytics-group-project-impulses/README.md

 ## Pycodestyle
 * pep8 test is now integrated as a part of github workflow and python code with style errors will not be able to merge into master
+* If an codestyle error exist, clicking on the details will direct to the section of the code that displays style errors
 * `./app/__init__.py` is removed from pep8 test on the github workflow as import statement in this file cannot be at the top of the file
 * re-run `pycodestyle ./app/__init__.py` locally if any changes made to this file to make sure no other pycodestyle erro exists other than 2 `E402 module level import not at top of file` errors before pushing any changes